-Breakfast is a good time to start meeting the Nutrition and Health Foundation’s healthy eating recommendations: “five a day for fruit and vegetables”, “three a day for dairy” and “choose high fibre options”.
-Here are some suggestions:
+Breakfast is a good time to start meeting healthy eating recommendations such as “five a day for fruit and vegetables”, “three a day for dairy” and “choose high fibre options”.

-- Tinned, dried or fresh fruit & low fat yoghurt
+- Tinned, dried or fresh fruit & yoghurt.

 - If you’re offering them the full Irish, why not poach the eggs and grill the bacon and sausages to reduce calories and fat?